ozyurtf/gpu-programming/README.md

 - Registers are quite different in CPU and GPU.
 Every SM has thousands of registers in GPU.
 Registers are under user controller indirectly.
 - Cache coherency is not supported in GPU.
 If two applications access the same information simultaneously in the global memory, that would cause chaos.
 - All addresses in the GPU are allocated from a continuous 40-bit address space.
 - Global, shared, and local addresses are defined as ranges within this address space and can be accessed by common load/store instructions.
+These load/store instructions support 64 bit addresses to allow for future growth.
+- CUDA is on top of C, C++, Fortran.
+- GPU parllelism (number of SPs or SMs) is doubling almost every year.
+-